programminghistorian/jekyll/en/author-guidelines.md

 ```

 ### Figures and Images
 Images can help readers understand your lesson steps, but should not be used for decoration.
 If you wish to use images in your lesson, label them sequentially LESSON-NAME1.jpg, LESSON-NAME2.jpg, etc. Refer to them in the text as "Figure 1", "Figure 2", and so on.
-All figures must come with a concise figure caption and endnotes where appropriate.
+All figures must come with a concise figure caption, descriptive alt-text, and endnotes where appropriate.
 You must have the legal right to post any images.

 Use web-friendly file formats such as .png or .jpg and reduce large images to a maximum of 840px on the longest side.
 This is important for readers in countries with slower internet speeds.